jgvgvjk/welcome-bot-for-discord.js/README.md

 Requires a config.json file.
 The config must have:
 token:<your bot token>
-owner:<the role id of what role you want to be able to use the commands>
+OwnerID:<the role id of what role you want to be able to use the commands>
+prefix:<prefix to initiate commands>